-To encourage registered securities and commodities brokers and dealers to locate in New York City.
+Encourage registered securities and commodities brokers and dealers to locate in New York City.

 In determining their business allocation percentage, taxpayers normally determine the source of receipts from services based upon where the services were performed.
-For tax years beginning in 2009 and thereafter, special rules apply in apportioning receipts from certain services performed by registered securities or commodities brokers or dealers.
+Special rules apply in apportioning receipts from certain services performed by registered securities or commodities brokers or dealers.
 Among other items, brokerage commission receipts, margin interest, advisory service fees and account maintenance fees are sourced within and outside the City based on the mailing address of the firm's customer; while gross income from a firm's principal transactions involving purchases and sales of stocks and securities are sourced based on the firm's award of production credits among its offices or according to the mailing addresses of customers to whom sales are made.